- The Optix Community Feed feature centralizes communication for your coworking space members

-Here are some ways you can use your Community Feed to encourage proactive member engagement:
+Here are some ways you can use the Community Feed to encourage proactive engagement:

 Use push notifications: Use push notifications to make sure your most important announcements get noticed by your community.
 This is also a great way to introduce members to the feed if they haven’t discovered it yet!

 Reward top contributors: Everyone loves prizes.
 To incentivize participation in the community, consider offering perks; such as a monthly membership discount to those who participate most.

 Engage your most social members: Seeing certain members getting more involved?
 Ask them to help set an example for the rest of the community by sharing and commenting on the feed.

 Kickstart social events: More often than not people are too shy to organize social events.
 Get the ball rolling by promoting some yourself and your community members will follow.
 Provide discounted rates to your event space if a community member wants to host an event and invite the community.